 So with Google Analytics, you will be able to answer the question of what is happening in your website.
 Round One – clear.

 Crazy Egg will help you figure this out.

-They offer four tools to “visually” represent the behaviour of your users:
+They offer four tools to “visually” represent the behavior of your users:

-- Heat maps (the more the number of clicks, the “hotter” is the area on your website)
+- Heat map visualizations (the more the number of clicks, the “hotter” is the area on your website)

 - Scrollmaps (to know how far the visitors are scrolling down before leaving your page)

 - Overlay (the number of clicks made on specific page elements)

 - Confetti (the clicks mapped with specific factors like referral sources, search terms, etc.)